SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Abstract

 \section{Abstract}

-We present SpatialMem, a memory-centric system that unifies 3D geometry, semantics, and language into a single, queryable representation.
-Starting from casually captured egocentric RGB video, SpatialMem reconstructs metrically scaled indoor environments, detects structural 3D anchors (walls, doors, windows) as the first-layer scaffold, and populates a hierarchical memory with open-vocabulary object nodes—linking evidence patches, visual embeddings, and two-layer textual descriptions to 3D coordinates—for compact storage and fast retrieval.
-This design enables interpretable reasoning over spatial relations (e.g., distance, direction, visibility) and supports downstream tasks such as language-guided navigation and object retrieval without specialized sensors.
-Experiments across three real-life indoor scenes demonstrate that SpatialMem maintains strong anchor-description-level navigation completion and hierarchical retrieval accuracy under increasing clutter and occlusion, offering an efficient and extensible framework for embodied spatial intelligence.
+We present SpatialMem, a memory-centric system for long-horizon, language-grounded retrieval and QA from egocentric video, where metric 3D serves as an interpretable indexing scaffold rather than an explicit mapping objective.
+Starting from casually captured egocentric RGB video, SpatialMem builds a metric-aligned spatial scaffold for indoor scenes, detects structural 3D anchors (walls, doors, windows) as first-layer support, and populates a hierarchical memory with open-vocabulary object nodes that link evidence patches, visual embeddings, and two-layer textual descriptions to 3D coordinates for compact storage and fast retrieval.
+This design enables interpretable, spatially grounded queries over relations (e.g., distance, direction, visibility) and supports downstream tasks such as language-guided retrieval/QA and offline navigation-style guidance over a prebuilt memory, without specialized sensors.
+Experiments on one public Replica scene and two real-world egocentric indoor scenes show that SpatialMem maintains stable layout reasoning, offline guidance, and hierarchical retrieval across these evaluated scenes despite increasing clutter and occlusion.
+A compact ablation further shows that the two-layer description memory improves path-level grounding, while moderate scale perturbation causes only limited degradation.
+These results position SpatialMem as an efficient and extensible memory interface for spatially grounded long-horizon video understanding. \keywords{egocentric video memory \and language-grounded retrieval \and open-ended visual QA \and spatially grounded reasoning}